 Skateboarding film wins prestigious award

-A film produced by a University of Sussex academic about the battle to save a valuable London skate spot came away with a top prize at the Arts and Humanities Research Council’s annual Research in Film Awards at London on 10 November.
+A film produced by a University of Sussex academic about the battle to save a valuable London skate spot came away with a top prize at the Arts and Humanities Research Council’s annual Research in Film Awards at London last night (10 November).

 ‘You Can’t Move History’ is about Long Live South Bank’s campaign to save the Undercroft Skate Spot from redevelopment by Lambeth Council in 2013.